neondatabase/neon/docs/rfcs/016-user-and-database-management.md

 Client can CREATE DATABASE via SQL as well as via console.

-When database is created from SQL (not by superuser) we intercept this action using DDL hook and send it to the console to synchronize the information about databases.
+When database is created from SQL (not by superuser) we intercept this action using DDL hook and send request to the console to synchronize the information about databases.

 ### CREATE EXTENSION